pyca/cryptography/docs/hazmat/primitives/asymmetric/utils.rst

     :returns: The decoded tuple ``(r, s)``.

     :raises ValueError: Raised if the signature is malformed in any way.
-This **does not** ensure that the signature is *valid*.

 .. function:: encode_rfc6979_signature(r, s)